Richarno Colin

 He has competed in the 2010 Commonwealth Games under the name of Louis Colin.
-He was the flag carrier for Mauritius in the opening ceremony.
+In the opening ceremony, he was the flag carrier for Mauritius.
 He won bronze in the Light Welterweight category in Boxing.

-At the 2012 African Boxing Olympic Qualification Tournament he also qualified for the 2012 London Olympics.
-At London he beat Abdelhak Aatakni in the first round before losing to Uranchimegiin Mönkh-Erdene in the second round.
+At the 2012 African Boxing Olympic Qualification Tournament, he also qualified for the 2012 London Olympics.
+At London, he beat Abdelhak Aatakni in the first round before losing to Uranchimegiin Mönkh-Erdene in the second round.

 At the 2020 Summer Olympics, he competed in the men's lightweight event.